Astros at Pirates Prediction: Odds, expert picks, starting pitchers, betting trends, and stats for June 4

 The latest odds as of Wednesday:

-• Pitching matchup for April 30, 2025: Landen Roupp vs. Michael King
+• Pitching matchup for June 4, 2025: Kyle Freeland vs. Cal Quantrill

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Top betting trends & insights to know ahead of Giants at Padres
+Top betting trends & insights to know ahead of Rockies at Marlins

-• The Padres have won 4 of their last 5 games at home against NL West teams
+• The Rockies have won their last two games

-• The Giants have failed to cover the Run Line in 6 of their last 7 road games
+• The Rockies have covered the Run Line in 9 of their last 11 road games against the Marlins

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our MLB Top Trends tool on NBC Sports!

-Expert picks & predictions for today’s game between the Giants and the Padres
+Expert picks & predictions for today’s game between the Rockies and the Marlins

 Rotoworld Best Bet